ubirajaramneto/ports-and-adapters-test/README.md

 An empty SQLite database is provided along with source for testing.

-To run the application run: `npm run init-server-hapi`
+To run the application: `npm run init-server-hapi`

-To run the tests run: `npm run test`
+To run the tests: `npm run test`